Michellemukami/pizza/README.md

 # {Pizzaria}

 #### {This is an application where you order pizaa}, {17/June/2019}

 ## Description

-{This is an application where you can choose toppings and crust and size of pizza also giving the price of all . }
+This is an application where you can choose toppings and crust and size of pizza also giving the price of all .

 ## Setup/Installation Requirements
-* This is a great place
-* to list setup instructions
-* in a simple
-* easy-to-understand
+*
+# BEHAVIOR DRIVEN DEVELOPMENT (Specifications)

-* format
+* * *

+Behaviour 	Input 	Output
+Giving total cost of pizza choice 	Check boxes for prefered size and topping 	The total amount of the package selected shows Pop up for customer to select delivery 	Type location, address and contact 	Shows the order has been received and is being processed

 ## Known Bugs

-{The user cannot have the quantity desired. }
+The user cannot have the quantity desired.

 ## Technologies Used

-{HTML
+-   HTML
-CSS
+-   CSS
-Bootsrap
+-   Bootsrap
-JQuery
+-   JQuery
-Javascript
+-   Javascript
-}

 ## Support and contact details

 For any concerns feel free to contact me mitchellemukami@gmail.com

 ### License

 The project is under MIT license Copyright © 2019.All rights reserved

 Copyright (c) [2019][michelle mukami gitau]